e0316059/tp/docs/DeveloperGuide.md

 * 2a.
 The rubbish bin is empty.

+    * 2a1.
+ScheDar shows an error message.

+  Use case ends.

+* 2a.
+Retrieving the last-deleted task will cause a duplicate of tasks.

-    * 3a1.
+    * 2a1.
 ScheDar shows an error message.

   Use case ends.

 **Use case: search for tasks by keyword**